Celebrate Onam with Us Over a Traditional Sadhya Feast

 Every Onam, Keralite restaurants all across Dubai offer sadhya lunch for a few days both as dine-in and takeaway.
 Many take prior bookings while others have a waiting queue at the restaurant.
 Call in advance to find out how to secure your sadhya to avoid disappointment!

-Here are a few to look up if you’re looking for an Onam sadhya in 2023 (we’ve tried and enjoyed the first two on this list):
+Here are a few to look up if you’re looking for an Onam sadhya in 2024 (we’ve tried and enjoyed the first two on this list):

 Learn More: What is Onam?

-Like most religious and cultural festivals around the world, Onam is marked with a feast called “sadhya.”
+Like most cultural festivals around the world, Onam is marked with a feast called “sadhya.”
 This is an extravagant meal featuring over twenty different vegetarian items methodically placed across the ribs of a shiny banana leaf.
 If you fail to bag an invite from one of our many Malayali friends in the local resident community, then elbow your way into the lunch queues outside any of the Keralite restaurants serving Onam sadhya in Karama.
 And resolve to make more Malayali friends who will invite you home for sadhya next year.

 Feasting with Hands